 Now that you’ve made your garage door selection you have one more decision to make: who will install it for you?
 Those with whom the DIY force is a strong tendency to want to do everything themselves.
 If you are one of these folks all we can say is this: don’t even think about it.
 Here are several reasons why you should always leave garage door installation in Toronto to the pros.

 - Installing a garage door is dangerous – Most folks think the garage door is a pretty benign thing.
 It’s not.
-It’s hundreds of pounds of wood, steel, glass and who knows what else being moved from a vertical position into a horizontal position directly over your head.
+It’s hundreds of pounds of wood, steel, glass, and who knows what else is being moved from a vertical position into a horizontal position directly over your head.
 It gets there by way of torsion or extension springs that store enormous amounts of energy and have a nasty habit of producing life-threatening injuries in anyone unfortunate enough to be near them when they slip or snap.
 Several people every year die in Canada from working on or around garage door springs.
 The only people who should come near them are those who have been properly trained.
 No buts.

 - They’ll save your warranty – Most garage door components come with a nifty little qualifier in their fine print.
 In a nutshell, it states that if the door/opener/springs/whatever are not installed by a qualified, licensed professional any warranty is void.
 So if you install the opener yourself and then find out later it’s defective you’re stuck taking the loss and you’ll have to pony up for another one.
 That goes for all the other components of the door as well.
 It’s not worth it.
 Have the pros at Smart Doors install and repair the garage door for you.
 Their work will be fully guaranteed and your warranties will be fully enforceable.

-- They’re properly insured – If you have the local handyman install your door for you you’ll not only void the warranty, you’ll also be responsible if anything that happens to them while they’re on your property.
+- They’re properly insured – If you have the local handyman install your door for you you’ll not only void the warranty, but you’ll also be responsible if anything that happens to them while they’re on your property.
 So if the torsion spring snaps while they’re installing it and it causes them grave bodily harm you’ll be left paying their medical bills.
 If they are unable to work after the accident you could be on the hook to support them.
 You may also be sued for punitive damages that could essentially undermine your entire way of life.
 Again, it’s not worth it.
 Hire the pros.
 They’ve fully insured against injury and the company has plenty of liability insurance in the unlikely case something happens.